ne1atonin/TryHackMe/Paths/Jr Penetration Tester/M8-Windows Privilege Escalation/README.md

+# Task 1 - Introduction
+Often during a penetration test, we will have access to some Windows hosts, but as an unprivileged user with limited access permissions, mainly to their files and folders only.
+As such, the user would have no ability to perform administrative tasks.

+This room covers fundamental techniques that penetration testers (or attackers) can use to elevate privileges in a Windows environment, giving us the ability to use an unprivileged foothold on a host to escalate to an administrator account.

+Q1: N/A

+### Let's GO!

+* * *

+# Task 2 - Windows Privilege Escalation Overview

+As we have learned, privilege escalation entails leveraging any access to a host with "User A" to gain access to "User B" through any weaknesses in the target system.
+Ideally, "User B" would have administrative rights, but in some situations we would need to escalate into other unprivileged accounts to find a way to escalate, as we saw in the Linux PrivEsc room.

+Depending on the situation, we can first focus on some of the following weaknesses:

+- Misconfigurations on Windows services or scheduled tasks
+- Excessive privileges assigned to our account
+- Vulnerable software
+- Missing Windows security patches

+Windows systems primarily have two types of users based on their access levels:

+- Administrators - Have the most privileges.
+Can change any system config paramater and access any file in the system.
+- Standard Users - Can access the computer but perform limited tasks related to their role.
+But typically these users can't make changes to the system, aside from certain personalization and other abilities that are in-line with the company's policy.

+In addition, certain built-in accounts are typically used by the operating system in the context of privilege escalation:

+- SYSTEM / LocalSystem - An account used by the OS to perform internal tasks.
+- Local Service - A default account that runs Windows services with "minimum" privileges and anonymous connections over the network.
+- Network Service - A default account used to run Windows services with "minimum" privileges, but unlike "local" this account will use credentials to authenticate through the network.

+The three accounts above are created and managed by Windows, unlike other regular accounts.
+That said, depending on the situation, it is possible to gain these privileges by exploiting specific services.

+Q1: Users that can change system configurations are part of which group?

+Q2: The SYSTEM account has more privileges than the Administrator user (aye/nay)

+* * *
+# Task 3 - Harvesting Passwords From Usual Spots

+The easiest way to gain access to another user is to harvest credentials from a compromised machine.
+It's possible that such credentials were left by a careless user in plaintext files, stored in software, such as browsers or email clients, as well as other possibilities.

+In this task we explore some known places to search for passwords on a **Windows** system.

+Starting the machine will open the split-screen view.
+If using the AttackBox or a VM, use Remmina (or other tool of your choice to connect via RDP using the following credentials:

+User: thm-unpriv
+Password: Password321

+* * *
+### Part One - Unattended Windows Installations
+* * *

+### Part Two - PowerShell History
+* * *
+### Part Three - Saved Windows Credentials
+* * *
+### Part Four - IIS Configuration
+* * *
+### Part Five - Credentials in Software (using PuTTY)
+* * *

+Q1: A password for the julia.jones user has been left on the Powershell history.
+What is the password?

+Q2: A web server is running on the remote host.
+Find any interesting password on web.config files associated with IIS.
+What is the password of the db_admin user?

+Q3: There is a saved password on your Windows credentials.
+Using cmdkey and runas, spawn a shell for mike.katz and retrieve the flag from his desktop.

+Q4: Retrieve the saved password stored in the saved PuTTY session under your profile.
+What is the password for the thom.smith user?

+* * *

+# Task 4 - Other Quick Wins

+Occasionally, it may be relatively easy to locate credentials of users with higher privileges using service misconfigurations, and in some cases even admin credentials.
+It is definitely worth exploring some of the following methods.

+### Part One - Scheduled Tasks

+* * *

+### Part Two - AlwaysInstallElevated (Note: This technique apparently does not work in the room, but I will attempt to walk through it)

+* * *

 # Task 5 - Abusing Service Misconfigurations

 _Note: This is a long task, so I'm dividing it into Part One through Four to keep things organized and more readable._